 HiketheHudsonValley.com contains 62 step-by-step trail guides (with more to come) of the best hikes in the Hudson Valley, organized by location east or west of the river and concentrating on Ulster and Dutchess counties.
-In creating the site back in 2011, hiking enthusiast Mike Todd says he meant it to be useful for hikers of all experience levels, from people who’ve done a lot of hiking before to those who might be just getting into it.
+In creating the site back in 2011, hiking enthusiast Mike Todd says he meant it to be useful for hikers of all experience levels, from people who’ve done a lot of hiking before and can name their favorite best tactical backpack brand off the top of their head, to those who might be just getting into it.
 “I found that a lot of the hiking resources online were for 10- to 15-mile hikes, and that’s great for some people, but that’s not what a casual day-hiker is generally looking to do.
 This is really designed so that a complete beginner — if you didn’t know anything about the area or about the hike or location — will have everything they need to know to successfully navigate the hike and hopefully have a great day out there.”

 A custom Google map with color-coded pins dropped on all the trailheads — red for the toughest hikes, yellow for intermediate and green for the easiest — is a quick way to get a thumbnail view of a particular hike and situate it within the larger landscape.
 But the best way to start is to go straight to “The Hikes” and choose which side of the Hudson you’re on.
 An alphabetical listing of each hike is charted along with its scenery rating (on a scale from “one to five cameras”), a difficulty rating from one to ten, the distance the hike covers and a brief description of what’s encountered on the hike.
 One can figure out quickly here that while Millbrook Mountain offers five-camera scenery and Kaaterskill Falls is listed as a four-camera destination, the former’s difficulty rating of “9” versus the latter’s “5” may determine the choice of which to hike if looking for great views but a less strenuous experience.